mjlyons/apollo-client-demo/README.md

 ### Running without a GraphQL server

 By default, the web client will translate the GraphQL query locally and make Dropbox REST API requests.
 It does not use the GraphQL server.
+Stop running the server and try loading the page.
+It still loads.

+Let's check what Dropbox REST API requests are sent by the client.
 In Chrome, open the "network" tab and refresh the page.
 You should see the Dropbox API requests `list_folder`, `list_revisions`, and `get_temporary_link`.
 If you installed Apollo Dev Tools, you may see `graphql` requests which are unrelated to the what's powering the web client UX.

 ### REST API request parallelism

-In the newtwork tab, find the Waterfall toward the right.
+In the "network" tab, find the Waterfall toward the right.
 You might need to make your browser window wider to see it.
 You'll notice that the Dropbox REST API calls are parallelizing.
-For example, as soon as the `list_folder` call returns with the list of files, `list_revisions` is called for each file simultaneously.
-This happens again when the `list_revisions` call returns and `get_tempoprary_link` is sent for each revision.
+As soon as the `list_folder` call returns with the list of files, `list_revisions` is called for each file simultaneously.
+This happens again when the `list_revisions` calls return and `get_tempoprary_link` is sent for each revision.

-## Using Apollo Client Devtools without a GraphQL server
+### Using Apollo Client Devtools without a GraphQL server

-Switch to the "Apollo" tab (you'll have to install [Apollo Client Devtools](https://chrome.google.com/webstore/detail/apollo-client-developer-t/jdkknkkbebbapilgoeccciglkfbmbnfm) in Chrome first).
-Click the "Queries" icon first -- you should be able to see the FolderRevisions GraphQL query powering the UX.
-Click the "Cache" icon next -- you should see cached entries for the root query, each FileEntry (represents a file) and each FileRevision (represents a revision of a file).
+First, make sure you've installed [Apollo Client Devtools](https://chrome.google.com/webstore/detail/apollo-client-developer-t/jdkknkkbebbapilgoeccciglkfbmbnfm) in Chrome.
+Then switch to the "Apollo" tab  and click the "Queries" icon.
+You should see the FolderRevisions GraphQL query powering the UX.
+Click the "Cache" icon next.
+You should see cached entries for the root query, each FileEntry (represents a file) and each FileRevision (represents a revision of a file).

 ### REST API response caching